Here you’ll find information about workplace pensions, applying for an AVC and how you can manage your plan online

 For more information about Workplace Pensions please have a look at our Workplace Pension Guide.

-In addition to your workplace pension, you employer might offer an Additional Voluntary Contribution (AVC) scheme through Prudential.
+In addition to your workplace pension, your employer might offer membership to an Additional Voluntary Contribution (AVC) scheme through Prudential.

 An AVC is a separate pot of money you build up alongside your workplace pension, that aims to give you extra retirement benefits.